dangaiden/cicd-go/README.md

 ```
 For me, only worked on rules with "Host" match like: `Host(`itgaiden.com`)`

-I spent some time with this and I finally decided to move to the **Nginx which worked flawlessly**.
+I spent some time with this and I finally decided to move to **Nginx, which worked flawlessly**.

 # Sources used